luxonis/depthai-hardware/docs/source/pages/articles/supported_sensors.rst

 ##################

 Here's the list of already built Compact Camera Modules (CCMs) by `Arducam <https://www.arducam.com/>`__.
-MOQ for having a different CCM on an OAK camera is 100 units.
+MOQ for OAK camera product with a custom configuration of CCMs from the listed below is 50 units.
 Please send an email to support@luxonis.com if that's of interest.

 NFOV = Normal FOV, WFOV = Wide FOV.
 NoIR = No IR filter, IR = IR filter.
 FF = Fixed-Focus, AF = Auto-Focus.